Performance By Carter Hayes April 14, 2026 10 min read

 • Track tires: Start cold around 26–36 PSI.
 Adjust based on hot pressures after a few laps.

 Road pressures balance longevity, comfort, and steady grip.
+Front and rear targets are always different — the rear tire carries more of the bike’s weight and runs at higher pressure.
 Sticking near the manual’s midpoint works best for street riding.
 On the track, starting in the 26–36 PSI cold window allows you to dial in pressures based on hot readings.
 This helps you find the ideal contact patch to maximize cornering and braking.
 For wet conditions, slightly higher cold figures maintain predictable tread contact and reduce aquaplaning risk.
 Tire pressure directly changes the contact patch, heat build-up, and carcass flex.
 Use measured adjustments rather than guesswork.

 Understand Cold vs Hot Pressure: When and How to Check

 Always check your tire pressure cold—before you ride.
 This gives you a true baseline for adjustments.
 Heat from riding raises pressure and easily masks underinflation.
 Measure cold tire pressure with a reliable gauge after the bike has sat for at least three hours or overnight.
 Record the ambient temperature.
+As a practical rule of thumb, tire pressure changes by approximately 1 PSI for every 10°F (0.07 bar per 5.5°C) of temperature shift — use this to anticipate how cold readings will climb once the tire reaches operating temperature.
 In colder weather, adjust your target cold values downward slightly to compensate for pressure loss.

 After a track session or aggressive ride, measure hot pressure to confirm you are in the correct operating range.
 Typical hot targets are 33–36 PSI for the front and 23–26 PSI for the rear.
 Use consistent measurement techniques: use the same gauge, follow the same valve sequence, and take quick readings to avoid heat loss.
 Comparing your cold-to-hot differences helps you understand how your riding style and the bike’s load impact the tires.